How Having Mentors Can Help Kids Who Learn and Think Differently

 A mentor is an older child or adult who can be a role model for your child.

-Mentors spend quality time with a child and offer support, encouragement, and fun.
+Mentors spend quality time with a child.
+They offer support, encouragement, and fun.

 Kids who have a mentor tend to do better in school and have higher self-esteem.